esplito/coding-notes/testingjavascript/test-nodejs-backends.md

 ```
 #### Extra credit 2 💯 Test everything else

-> **Unit Test Business Logic of a Controller’s Middleware** - Not all controller middleware send responses.
-In this unit test, we’ll verify that a controller’s middleware interacts with the request, response, next function, and database correctly.

 ```js
 test('createListItem returns 400 if the user already has a listitem for the provided bookid', async () => {
   const user = generate.buildUser({id: 'FAKE_USER_ID'})